 Covering your bases

 With so many ETFs available, it’s important to do your homework before buying.
 Things to check include what’s known as an ETF’s exposure, or what investments it actually owns.
 Also check the ETF provider—is it a reputable ETF brand?
 And, of course, you’ll want to investigate the costs, including the fund’s expense ratio and its tax efficiency.
-The E*TRADE ETF screener and the fund’s prospectus can provide a wealth of information related to these and other due diligence questions.
+The E*TRADE from Morgan Stanley ETF screener and the fund’s prospectus can provide a wealth of information related to these and other due diligence questions.